-Rachel Sara Wool, an attorney at D’Alessio Law Group in Los Angeles, has had a lifelong love affair with dance.
+Rachel Sara Wool, attorney and owner at Rachel Wool PC, has had a lifelong love affair with dance.
 Beginning at age six, she trained in various styles, taking classes in tap, jazz and ballet in her hometown in Michigan.
 While she didn’t become a professional dancer, all her experience in the studio is now put to use daily in her law practice.

 “As an immigration attorney who focuses on O-1 Artist Visas, I have had the honor of helping hundreds of internationally renowned dancers and choreographers advance their careers to the next level here in the United States,” she says.
 “I am grateful to have the opportunity to help those who do in fact possess the talent in an area that is very close to my heart.
 I genuinely believe that dancers are the most passionate, humble and ambitious artists on this planet.”